Meet Merle Norman Franchise Owner Robyn Steinmetz

 What sets Merle Norman apart from the competition?

-To me, those things — the quality, the price, the being made in the USA and Merle Norman’s satisfaction guarantee — all set us far apart from the competition.
+To me, those things — the quality, the price and Merle Norman’s satisfaction guarantee — all set us far apart from the competition.

 Now is the time to join Merle Norman Cosmetics franchise